microsoft/golazo/docs/tickets.md

-# Tickets & Sizing
+# Tickets and Sizing

-> Public draft – adapted from legacy Tickets section (fields & spike guidance).
+> Public draft – adapted from legacy Tickets section (fields and spike guidance).

 ## Summary